jiayizhou1022/jiayizhou1022.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-HI!
+Hi!
 My name is Jiayi Zhou.

 My bachelor's degree is in Environmental Science from the University of Reading and Nanjing University of Information Science and Technology (2019-2023).
 Currently, I am pursuing a master's degree in Environmental Science at Fudan University (2023-).